A Special Encore of The Highways Performance Space Visual & Performing Arts Benefit

 THE ART

-Highways is honored that in the Highways Gallery will be work by preeminent visual artists: THE Charles Dickson**Candace Hunter** and Toni Scott**.
-In addition, established artists Robert Stuart Lowden** and Lori-Antoinette** will show special pieces available for purchase with proceeds to Highways, as will Marc Broyard and Derek Shields.
-Also, in a nod to the youth that started SNCC due to Emmett’s killing and the ongoing injustice that surrounded them, in the Gallery will be a work by late teen aspiring artist, Justin Carr (courtesy of the Justin Carr Wants World Peace Foundation).
-Finally, in the live program a thematically compelling work by fêted visual artist, Hana Ward, will be digitally incorporated as a story throughline for what will be an extraordinary evening of words + music + art…
+Highways is honored that in the Highways Gallery was work by preeminent visual artists: THE Charles Dickson**, Candace Hunter** and Toni Scott**.
+In addition, established artists Robert Stuart Lowden** and Lori-Antoinette** also showed special pieces available for purchase with proceeds to Highways, as well as Marc Broyard and Derek Shields.
+Finally, in the live program a thematically compelling work by fêted visual artist, Hana Ward, was digitally incorporated as a story throughline for what was an extraordinary evening of words + music + art…

 ** (“alumni artists” from 2005’s “The Murder of Emmett Till: 50 Years Later” and/or 2010’s “The Emmett Till Project”, aka Vol. 1 & Vol. 2 of Highways’ Emmett Till performance/visual artists collective series.)